bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 But there is no difference from React Native CLI, except for the Camera QR Scanner package.

-It’s up to you which one you use!
+It’s up to you which one you use, just install a package that works!

 #Step 1:

-Install import QRCode from 'react-native-qrcode-svg'.
+Install QRCode from 'react-native-qrcode-svg'.

-This package gives you a QRCode component which takes some props.
+This package gives you a QR Code component which takes some props.

-You can have a logo on your QR Code if you wish!
+You can have a "logo" on your QR Code if you wish!
 See the picture up!

 Another prop is “value”.